All Products

 The alerting threshold of the incremental synchronization latency.

-For a data synchronization project, if the incremental synchronization latency exceeds the specified threshold, an alert is triggered.
+If the incremental synchronization latency exceeds the specified threshold for a data synchronization task, an alert is triggered.

 Alerting Frequency